alexch/codelikethis/public/projects/rpn_calculator.md

     2 2 +

-While this may seem bizarre, there are some advantages to doing things this way.
+While this may look bizarre, there are some advantages to doing things this way.
 For one, you never need to use parentheses, since there is never any ambiguity as to what order to perform operations in.
 The rule is, you always go from the back, or the left side.

     1 + 2 * 3 =>
     (1 + 2) * 3 or